Secure CheckoutPersonal information is secured with SSL technology.

 Purdue University, West Lafayette, Indiana, USA

-Gabi Ogg applied micropaleontology to Jurassic-Cretaceous correlations before concentrating on public outreach in geosciences.
-She coordinated the extensive array of graphics in the GTS2012 book, and is the webmaster for the Geologic TimeScale Foundation (http://stratigraphy.science.purdue.edu) and for the TimeScale Creator visualization and database suites (www.tscreator.org).
+GABI OGG applied micropaleontology to Jurassic-Cretaceous correlations before concentrating on public outreach in geosciences.
+She coordinated the extensive array of graphics in this GTS2012 book, and is the webmaster for the ICS stratigraphy information service (http://stratigraphy.science.purdue.edu) and for the TimeScale Creator visualization and database suites (www.tscreator.org).
 In addition to co-authoring the Concise Geologic TimeScale (GTS2008) book, she has produced numerous posters and time scale cards for public audiences.

 University of Oslo, Norway; Chronostratigraphy, paleontology